aninditadash/javascript_basics/README.md

 ------

 ### **Memory Management in JavaScript**
 JavaScript automatically allocates memory when objects are created and frees it when they are not used anymore (garbage collection).
+The stack is used for static memory allocation (primitives, function calls), while the heap is used for dynamic memory allocation (objects, arrays).

+The memory lifecycle can be broken down into three main phases:

+1. Memory Allocation: When you create a variable, object, or function, the engine allocates memory to store the value.
+Primitives data types are stored directly in memory, i.e. typically allocated memory on the stack.
+For reference data types, the reference to the data is stored in memory, and the actual data is often stored on the heap.
+2. Memory Usage: Once memory is allocated, the JavaScript engine uses it as the program runs.
+When you reference variables, objects, or functions, the engine accesses the memory where the data is stored.
+3. Memory Deallocation: When a variable, object, or function is no longer in use, the memory allocated to it should be freed.
+The JS engine automatically determines when memory is no longer needed and deallocates it.

+#### **Garbage Collection in JavaScript**

+JavaScript uses a process called garbage collection to manage memory.
+Garbage collection is the automatic process of identifying and freeing memory that is no longer in use by the program.

 ------